-As a preview, the following three things I did made a huge difference:
+As a preview, the following three things I did make a huge difference:

 I realized I was burned out in May of 2017.
 Now, in May of 2021, I have not only overcome burnout, but I have recovered stronger than before.

-You might be wondering how I know that I have recovered fully and stronger?
+You might wonder how I know I have recovered fully and stronger.
 This required way more than journaling.
 As an engineer, I had to track the data.